airlines with free baggage

 5. Travel with a Carry-On

 If all else fails, one surefire way to avoid checked baggage fees is to simply avoid bringing a checked bag altogether.
-Most airlines offer a free carry-on with even their most basic fare.
+Most airlines, with the notable exception of United, offer a free carry-on with even their most basic fare.
 And while it means traveling lighter than you might typically, who’s to say you can’t fit everything you need in the convenient package of a carry-on bag?
 As a plus, traveling with only a carry-on means you also avoid the dreaded spinning carousel of baggage at the end of your flight.

 The Perfect Trip Formula: No Baggage Fees + Cheap Flights with Next Vacay

 Next Vacay takes all the stress and worry out of finding a cheap flight to your next great vacation.
-With an automated system scouring the web for the best deals and a dedicated team of deal hunters to hand-check them for cost efficiency, flexibility, and comfort, you get great opportunities and savings delivered to your inbox.
+With an automated system scouring the web for the best deals and a dedicated team of deal hunters hand-checking them for cost efficiency, flexibility, and comfort, you get great opportunities and savings delivered to your inbox without lifting a finger.

-Say goodbye to baggage fees.
-Say goodbye to expensive flights.
+Say goodbye to baggage fees and expensive flights.
 Say hello to Next Vacay.